 \section{Abstract}

-We establish that if a sequence of spaces equipped with resistance metrics and measures converge with respect to the Gromov-Hausdorff-vague topology, and certain non-explosion and metric-entropy conditions are satisfied, then the associated stochastic processes and their local times also converge.
-The metric-entropy condition can be checked by volume estimates of balls.
+In this paper, it is shown that if a sequence of resistance metric spaces equipped with measures converges with respect to the local Gromov-Hausdorff-vague topology, and certain non-explosion and metric-entropy conditions are satisfied, then the associated stochastic processes and their local times also converge.
+The metric-entropy condition can be checked by applying volume estimates of balls.
 Whilst similar results have been proved previously, the approach of this article is more widely applicable.
-Indeed, as well as recovering known conclusions for scaling limits of some deterministic self-similar fractal graphs and Galton-Watson trees, we derive new ones for scaling limits of uniform spanning trees.
-The metric-entropy condition also implies convergence of Gaussian processes.
+Indeed, we recover various known conclusions for scaling limits of some deterministic self-similar fractal graphs, critical Galton-Watson trees, the critical Erd\H{o}s-R\'{e}nyi random graph and the configuration model (in the latter two cases, we prove for the first time the convergence of the models with respect to the resistance metric and also, for the configuration model, we overcome an error in the existing proof of local time convergence).
+Moreover, we derive new ones for scaling limits of uniform spanning trees and random recursive fractals.
+The metric-entropy condition also implies convergence of associated Gaussian processes.